-As discussed in the FFO (see Section III.
-B- Non-Federal Cost Share or Matching Requirement), the generation of program income is mandatory under the Project and the Project operator is required to account for all program income generated in whole or in part under the financial assistance awards.
-Program income is defined as gross income earned by the recipient from federally supported activities and, for purposes of the Project, specifically includes client fees, membership fees, success fees and other income generated by the center.
-See 2 C.F.R. §§ 200.80 and 200.307 (as applicable based on the type of applicant).For each of the five anticipated funding periods under the Center award, applicants must identify:
+Program Income: As discussed in the FFO (see Section II.
+D- Non-Federal Cost Share Requirement), the generation of program income is mandatory for the Project program and the Project operator is required to account for all program income generated in whole or in part under the financial assistance awards.
+Program income is defined as gross income earned by a non-Federal entity that is directly generated by a supported activity or earned as a result of the Federal award during the period of performance.
+For purposes of the MBDA Federal Procurement Center Project, program income specifically includes client fees, membership fees, success fees and other income generated by the project.
+See, 2 C.F.R. §§ 200.80 and 200.307.

+For each of the five anticipated funding periods under the Project award, applicants must identify:

-- i.
-How program income will be generated by the Project; - ii.
-The anticipated amount of program income (which must be identified as non-federal cost share in the Project's proposed budget); - iii.
-How the program income will be used to further the Project objectives; and, - iv.
-Mandatory minimum non-federal cost share is required under this FFO (see Appendix A: Funding Availability).
+- 1) How program income will be generated by the Project; - 2) The anticipated amount of program income (which must be identified as non-federal cost share in the project's proposed budget); - 3) How the program income will be used to further the Project objectives; and - 4) Mandatory 33% non-federal cost share.
 Proposed fee structures and other methods for the Project's generation of program income must be acceptable to MBDA and approved by the Grants Officer.

-The applicant should take great care in projecting the total dollar amount in fees and other Program income that will be generated each performance year.
+The applicant should take care in projecting the total dollar amount in fees and other program income that will be generated each performance year.
 The applicant must state clearly the methodology for estimating the amount of fees to be billed and to be collected.

 It is also important to note that in some cases the Project operator may apply a policy for fee waivers and/or accounts not collectable.
-The applicant must indicate, for each of the funding periods, at what point fees are charged to its clients (i.e., upon completion of work assignment and/or successful completion of awarded transaction) and how it intends to collect and manage fees.
+The applicant must indicate, for each of the funding periods, at what point fees are charged to its clients (e.g., upon completion of work assignment and/or successful completion of awarded transaction) and how it intends to collect and manage fees.
 These items should be taken into consideration and discussed in the budget narrative.